GDPR Compliance

 LinkedIn: https://in.linkedin.com/in/balu0103

-GDPR is the abbreviated form of European Commission‘s privacy law – the General Data Protection Regulation, that came into enforcement on 25th May 2018.
-GDPR Compliance refers to an organization's adaption of the principles of data privacy and it's restriction of processing of personal data in line with the mandates set forth in the regulation.
+GDPR is the European Commission‘s privacy law – the General Data Protection Regulation, that came into enforcement on 25th May 2018.
+GDPR Compliance refers to an organization's adaption of the principles of data privacy and its restriction of processing of personal data in line with the mandates set forth in the regulation.

 Before hiring a GDPR Consultant or considering to outsource GDPR compliance, GDPR training or GDPR audit, you need to understand why GDPR compliance is important to your organization.

-During the last two decades, several countries across the globe have enacted information privacy laws or data protection laws to protect their citizens’ personally identifiable information (PII).
-However, the European Union's GDPR is significantly different than others due to its aggressive mandates and restrictions on the organizations that collect and process the data of the citizens of the European Union.
+The European Parliament and the council of EU has adopted the GDPR in 2016.
+Since then, several organizations across the globe have have started implementing data privacy mandates as per the EU data protection law to protect the personally identifiable information (PII) processed by them.
+Even before 2016, several data protection Acts were in force in the USA.
+However, the European Union's GDPR is significantly different than those data privacy acts due to GDPR's aggressive mandates and restrictions on the organizations that collect and process the data of the citizens of the European Union.

 What is PII - Personally Identifiable Information